Impact of scale-height derivative on general relativistic slim disks in tidal disruption events: General relativistic stationary slim disk model

 where $c_{\rm s} = \sqrt{p / \rho}$ is the sound speed with the disk pressure $p$, $P = \int p \,\diff z \approx 2 p H$ is the vertically integrated pressure with the disk scale height $H$, $A_k = x^4 + x^2 j^2 +2 x j^2$, and

-where $\omega$ is the angular velocity with respect to the stationary observer, and $\omega_{\rm K}^{\pm}$ is the angular velocity of a circular orbit in the Kerr metric.
+where $\mathcal{A}$ is given by equation (\ref{mathcalA}), $\omega$ is the angular velocity with respect to the stationary observer, and $\omega_{\rm K}^{\pm}$ is the angular velocity of a circular orbit in the Kerr metric.
 The positive and negative signs indicate the prograde and retrograde directions, respectively.

 Here, we define the non-dimensional parameter $\ell = \mathcal{L}/(r_{\rm g} c)$ as the disk angular momentum per unit mass ($\mathcal{L}$) normalized by $r_{\rm g} c$.
 The angular momentum conservation equation of the disk is then given by